-The NSE English 10 is constructed in accordance with Tables of Specifications and the Nova Scotia Assessment Development Model.
+The NSE English 10 is constructed in accordance with tables of specifications and the Nova Scotia Assessment Development Model.
 It includes questions (items) that have met the following criteria:

-- rigorous content review by the provincial NSE English 10 Advisory Group for alignment with outcomes as listed in the appendices and for possible bias and construction flaws; - field-testing under monitored conditions in English 10 classrooms; - statistical analysis of the students' responses following the field-testing to determine levels of difficulty, validity, and reliability of each question.
+- rigorous content review by the provincial English 10 examination Advisory Group for alignment with outcomes as listed in the appendices and for possible bias and construction flaws; - field-testing under monitored conditions in English 10 classrooms; - statistical analysis of the students' responses following the field-testing to determine levels of difficulty, validity, and reliability of each question.